AlinaSukhoverskaya/Project-e-commerce/Dashboards News Feed/README.md

    - Today most active users

 #### 3. News Feed And Messenger Dashboard
-   Describe the interaction of two services - feed and messages:
+   Describe the interaction of two services - news feed and messenger:
    - What active audience the application has by day, i.e. users who use both the news feed and the messenger
    - How many users use only the news feed and do not use messages and vice versa
    - User activity by service